zitadel/zitadel/docs/docs/apis/proto/management.md

 > **rpc** ResetCustomVerifyEmailMessageTextToDefault([ResetCustomVerifyEmailMessageTextToDefaultRequest](#resetcustomverifyemailmessagetexttodefaultrequest))
 [ResetCustomVerifyEmailMessageTextToDefaultResponse](#resetcustomverifyemailmessagetexttodefaultresponse)

-Removes the custom init message text of the organisation The default text of the IAM will trigger after
+Removes the custom verify email message text of the organisation The default text of the IAM will trigger after